 Engaging Mind and Body.
 Subtly mimic a fearless or confident character from a film or book.
 Paul Newman created the walk to establish the character.

-In Positive Autobiography, we retrieve those extraordinary moments of our lives resisted or repressed by the negative self-image generated by our dysfunction.
+With Positive Autobiography and positive psychologies, we retrieve those extraordinary moments of our lives resisted or repressed by the negative self-image generated by our dysfunction.
 Reflecting on these just before and during the event challenges our irrational perceptions of incompetence and worthlessness.

 Why is your support essential?
 ReChanneling is dedicated to research and development of methods to alleviate symptoms of physiological dysfunction and discomfort (neuroses/disorders).
 Our vision is to reshape the current pathographic emphasis on diagnoses over individual, which fosters a deficit, disease model of human behavior.
 Treatment programs must disavow ineffective, one-size-fits-all approaches and target the individual personality through communication, empathy, collaboration, and an integration of historically and clinically practical methods.
 All donations support scholarships for groups, workshops, and practicums.